bg header

 From Whence We Came...

 Family history is legacy.
-Archived here are different family histories and lineage charts of various ancestors.
-There are, also, articles and stories pertaining to the families both associated with and connected to the Plantagenet and Tudor lines, which, eventually, all come together.
-If you wish to submit your family history, lineage charts, family crests, and other information or photos, proven to connect to royalty and/or nobility, please submit same to info@kingrichard3.com You will retain your own copyright.
+Archived within this website are different family histories and lineage charts of various medieval ancestors.
+Further, there are articles and stories pertaining to the families both associated with, and connected to, the Plantagenet, and Tudor, lines, which, eventually, meld together at various times.

-If you believe you are related to the royals and nobles of the British Isles, you very well may be.
+If you believe you are related to the royals and nobles of the British Isles, you very well could be.
 There are millions of people here in the United States and across the pond who can claim royal blood.
-However, people who claim kinship to Richard iii may not be aware that the former King of England had no direct descendants as his heirs died young and without issue.
-Of course, kinship is still possible, having to come from any number of individuals from the Plantagenet and Tudor lines.
+However, people who claim kinship to Richard III should be aware that the former King of England had no direct descendants or heirs as he died without issue.

-The Coat of Arms represented in the Heraldry section belong to Kings, Knights, Earls, Barons, Lords, and their families.
+The Coat of Arms represented in the Heraldry section belongs to Kings, Knights, Earls, Barons, Lords, and their families.

 The Edwards clan descends from Welsh ancestors of the Tudor line such as Padarn Beisrudd (320 AD), Coel Hen (subject of the nursery rhyme "Old King Cole"), Tudur ap Goronwy, who married Elen Ferch Tomas, mother of Owain Glyndwr, and the Kings Henry VII and VIII.
 A majority of Edwards family members in America, more than likely, descend from Richard Edwardes, who is alledged to be the biological, though illegitimate, son of Henry VIII through one of Henry's mistresses, Agnes Blewitt, wife of William Edwards, a member of the court of Henry VIII.

-Then there is the open question of "legitimacy."
+Then, there is the open question of "legitimacy."
 Scientists say they have found a broken link in the Y-chromosome, paternal bloodline of Richard III, which could go back to the time of John of Gaunt, son of King Edward III, although Gaunt, it would seem, appears to have been cleared by some reports of any illicit wrongdoing.
 While much of the who, when, and how remains speculative, the proven fact is that there is a definite break in the paternal line of Richard III.
-What this means is that Richard, his brother, King Edward IV, (himself said to have been illegitimate) Henry VII and Henry VIII, among others, and even down to the Windsors who are part of the Tudor line, might all be illegitimate heirs to the throne of England, amazing as it may be.
-However, until such is proven beyond a reasonable doubt, it would only matter, then, to the history books and to the legacies.
+What this means is that Richard, his brother, King Edward IV, (himself suspected as having been illegitimate) Henry VII and Henry VIII, among others, and even down to the Windsors who are part of the Tudor line, might all be illegitimate heirs to the throne of England, amazing as it may be.
+Until such erroneous DNA is proven beyond a reasonable doubt, it would, then, matter to the history books, and to the genealogy.

-As history and heritage should remain an important part of personal lives just as some have followed their heritage from the earliest of times, today it has become the "in" thing to trace ones heritage and ancestors, connecting the dots has brought people of the world closer together by virtue of the ties that bind to a single, common ancestor.
+As history and heritage should remain an integral part of personal lives, and some have followed their heritage from the earliest of times, today it has become the "in" thing to trace ones heritage and ancestors.
+Connecting the dots has brought people of the world closer together by virtue of the ties that bind across the world to a single, common ancestor.
+We do, after all, go back to Biblical times and the descendants of Abraham.

 Although having royal blood does not a King nor Queen make, what it does make is a world more cognizant of family and roots borne of once-great leaders, good and bad, who have helped to create both the present population and the shaping the world.
-Those dearly departed whose very presence continues to bleed through our veins are an integral part of who we are which is a foremost reason why history should never be denigrated or erased from our existence.
-The past is always present...in our memories and in historical records.
+Those dearly departed souls whose very presence continues to bleed through our veins are the essence of who we are, and a foremost reason why history should never be denigrated or erased from existence.
+The past is always present...in our psyche, our memories and in historical records.
 It is our past that has brought us to this point in time.
-We should never forget from whence we came because of our past we are given the chance to correct many errors from long ago or to refashion our lives accordingly.
-Lastly, we all are from God, connected to each other by creation.
+We should never forget from whence we came, because of our past we are given the chance to correct many errors stemming from long ago, or to refashion our lives accordingly.
+Lastly, we are all from God, connected to one another as His creation.

-By clicking on the button below, you will be taken to the personal genealogy charts of particular family members.
+By clicking on the links below, you will be taken to the personal genealogy charts of particular family members.

 work1